-In order to make these changes function correctly, the administrator must complete a final step to ensure that the new user's permissions will also receive permissions for instances created in the future.
-Depending on how the roles were configured when the process was deployed, there are two ways to do this which will be explained below:
+- In order to make these changes function correctly, the administrator must complete a final step to ensure that the new user's permissions will also receive permissions for instances created in the future.
+Depending on how the roles were configured when the process was deployed, there are two ways to do this which are explained below:

 If the role was configured with groups: